Can two people have power of attorney from the same person simultaneously?

 Answer:

-Allowing your agents to act separately may ensure that an Agent is always available to act for you.
-But it may also result in confusion and disagreements if the agents do not communicate with one another, or if one of them believes that the other is not acting in your best interests.
+Allowing agents to act separately ensures that someone is always available to manage your affairs.
+But it can also lead to confusion and disagreements if they do not communicate or if one agent believes the other is not acting in your best interests.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.